Have you ever updated your site’s WordPress version or a theme or plugins only to be left with a blank white screen?

 Let’s roll back and explain what that means.

-When a WordPress post is displayed on a web browser to a site visitor it has already went on quite a little journey to get there.
+When a WordPress post is displayed on a web browser to a site visitor it has already gone on quite a little journey to get there.

 Essentially it runs through each line of PHP code in the template line by line, running (interpreting) PHP functions which may come from your theme, installed plugins or WordPress itself building up and outputting (rendering) this result to the browser.